fabien-d/alertify.js/README.md

 ### alertify.js - browser dialogs never looked so good

+## The end of maintenance... at least for now

+Unfortunately, I will no longer be maintaining alertify.js.
+I have many ongoing projects that aren't leaving me with enough time to do what needs to be done.
+If anyone wants to create a fork and maintain - by all means go for it!

+It's been great seeing people use it and enjoy it and this decision is simply because I don't believe it's fair that developers are looking for help and not getting it.

+I wish I had more time or contributions to keep it going and make it better, but the sad reality is that not usually the case on these kinds of projects.

 ## Why is this repo empty?
 Each version of alertify is currently in its own branch and tagged to be used with bower.
 * [0.3](https://github.com/fabien-d/alertify.js/tree/0.3) - Latest release 0.3.11